DonatasVindzigalskis/live-coding/README.md

 ## Tech Stack

-- NodeJs v20.9.0
+- Node.js v20.9.0
 - Express
-- Typeorm
+- TypeORM

-## Structure
+## Project Structure

-`/controller` - controller layer
+- `/controller` - Controller layer
-`/entity` - entity layer
+- `/entity` - Entity layer
-`/service` - service layer
+- `/service` - Service layer
-`/repository` - repository layer
+- `/repository` - Repository layer
-`/migration` - database migration files
+- `/migration` - Database migration files

 ## Tasks

 ### 0. Setup
 1. Run `npm install` to install package dependencies.
 2. Run `npm run start:services` to start database services.
-3. Run `npm run db:migration:run` to run typeorm database migration.
+3. Run `npm run db:migration:run` to execute TypeORM database migration.

-### 1. Create Order entity
+### 1. Create Order Entity

-Create `src/entity/order.ts` entity to represent an order.
-Refer to typeorm [docs](https://typeorm.io/relations) to implement this entity.
-A migration will be required to create the table, use [these docs](https://typeorm.io/migrations) as a reference.
+Create the `src/entity/order.ts` entity to represent an order.
+Refer to the TypeORM [docs](https://typeorm.io/relations) to implement this entity.
+A migration will be required to create the table; use [these docs](https://typeorm.io/migrations) as a reference.

-### 2. Implement order creation endpoint
+### 2. Implement Order Creation Endpoint

-Modify `src/controller/customer.ts` controller to implement the order creation endpoint for a specific user.
+Modify the `src/controller/customer.ts` controller to implement the order creation endpoint for a specific user.

-### 3. Modify getCustomer method to return orders
+### 3. Modify getCustomer Method to Return Orders

-Modify `src/controller/customer.ts` controller method getCustomer to return orders for a specific user.
-Make use of typeorm [relations](https://typeorm.io/relations).
+Modify the `src/controller/customer.ts` controller method `getCustomer` to return orders for a specific user.
+Make use of TypeORM [relations](https://typeorm.io/relations).

-### 3. Let's validate our user input!
+### 4. Validate User Input

-Modify `src/controller/customer.ts` controller method createOrder to validate the input.
+Modify the `src/controller/customer.ts` controller method `createOrder` to validate the input.
-Make use of express-validator [docs](https://express-validator.github.io/docs/) or any other tool that you're comfortable with!
+Utilize Express-validator [docs](https://express-validator.github.io/docs/) or any other tool you're comfortable with.

-### 4. Let's add some tests!
+### 5. Add Tests

-We have a working test in `src/controller/__tests__/customer.spec.js`.
-Write some tests for newly added functionality!
+There is a working test in `src/controller/__tests__/customer.spec.js`.
+Write tests for newly added functionality!

-### 5. Dockerize the application (optional)
+### 6. Dockerize the Application (Optional)

-Create a Dockerfile to dockerize the application.
+Create a Dockerfile to containerize the application.

-### 6. Want to show your knowledge?
-Add suggestions/refactor existing code
+### 7. Showcase Your Knowledge: Suggestions and Refactoring

-Hopefully this task was pretty easy, but no project is ever finished.
-Provide any insights how you would refactor/clean up or improve this project in any way you can think of.
-Code doesn't need to work - just show your ideas!
+While the tasks are comprehensive, take the opportunity to showcase your expertise.
+Provide insights on how you would refactor, clean up, or improve this project.
+The code doesn't need to be functional, but demonstrate your ideas!